davidhauck/SeatsAeroFinder/README.md

 [seats.aero](seats.aero) is one of the best tools to find award ticket availability.
 Specifically, it's great to search specific routes for specific periods of time.
 If, however, you want to go on a trip with flexible dates and flexible destinations, it can take a while to search all of the different dates and routes that you might be interested in.
 Additionally, it can be time consuming to search both legs of a trip at the same time.
 There may be outbound availability but no return availability.

 This tool is meant to generate trip ideas based off of a departure airport(s) using seats.aero data.

+There are probably a lot of bugs here as I wrote no tests and wrote the code quickly.
+Feel free to file issues as you come across them.

 ## Installation